XiaoyongBai/TD-BEM/README.md

 ### How to use it ###
 * mpirun -np 2 ./TD-BEM inputfile.txt
 * Example of inputfile can be found in folder named "Geometry"

+### How to do Finite Element - Boundary Element coupling ###
+* Output the boundary element matrices
+* Use the FE-BE code to do FE-BE coupling